Skip to main content

 The honest part: concrete and East Tennessee clay

 Concrete cracks.
 Contractors control where, not whether, with control joints, and a well-poured slab on compacted stone with proper reinforcement can serve for decades.
-But the region's expansive clay swells and shrinks with moisture, and rigid slabs respond by cracking and, on poor bases, settling unevenly.
+But the region's clay soils swell and shrink with moisture, and rigid slabs respond by cracking and, on poor bases, settling unevenly.
 Repairs are visible: patched concrete rarely matches, and stamped patterns are difficult to blend.
 This is the structural argument behind pavers' higher price, and the comparison page linked below walks through it in detail.

 If concrete is the right call for your budget, the quality levers are base preparation, reinforcement, joint layout, and cure.
 Those are contractor-skill items, which is why the licensed and insured bar matters even on the most affordable surface.